Sonoma, California: Bear Flag Revolt

-Before dawn on Sunday, June 14, 1846, thirty-three Americans, already in rebellion against the Alta California government, arrived in Sonoma.
-Some of the group had traveled from the camp of U.S. Army Brevet Captain John C. Frémont who had entered California illegally in late 1845 with his exploration and mapping expedition.
+Before dawn on Sunday, June 14, 1846, thirty-three Americans, already in rebellion against the Alta California provincial government of Mexico, arrived in Sonoma.
+Some of the group had traveled from the camp of United States Army Brevet Captain John C. Frémont (1813-1890), who had entered California illegally from across the Great Plains and through the Rocky Mountains chain from the east in late 1845 with his exploration and mapping expedition.
 Others had joined along the way.
 As the number of immigrants arriving in California had swelled, the Mexican government barred them from buying or renting land and threatened them with expulsion because they had entered without official permission.
-Mexican officials were concerned about the coming war with the United States coupled with the growing influx of American immigrants into California.
+Mexican officials were concerned about the coming Mexican–American War of 1846-1848, with the United States coupled with the growing influx of American and other European immigrants into California, both by overland wagon trains from the east and by ship on the West Coast and Pacific Ocean.

-A group of rebellious Americans had departed from Frémont's camp on June 10 and captured a herd of 170 Mexican government-owned horses being moved by Californio soldiers from San Rafael and Sonoma to Alta California's Commandante General José Castro in Santa Clara.
-The insurgents next determined to seize the weapons and materiel stored in the Sonoma Barracks and to deny Sonoma to the Californios as a rallying point north of San Francisco Bay.
+A group of rebellious Americans had departed from Captain Frémont's military camp on June 10 and captured a herd of 170 Mexican government-owned horses being moved by Californio / Mexican Army soldiers from San Rafael and Sonoma to Alta California's Commandante General José Castro in Santa Clara.
+The insurgents next determined to seize the weapons, gunpowder and materiel stored in the Sonoma Barracks and to deny Sonoma to the Californios as a rallying point north of the San Francisco Bay.